pr-pilot-labs/social-media/posts/beautiful-pr-descriptions.md

 3. **Customize the template**: Adjust the downloaded prompt template to suit your project's needs.
 4. **Run the prompt**: Generate a PR description with a single command: `pilot run pr-description`.
    {% embed https://asciinema.org/a/675043 %}

-## Advanced Tips

-- **Customizing Templates**: Dive deeper into customization to make the templates work exactly how you want.
-- **Automating Repetitive Tasks**: Use PR Pilot to automate other repetitive tasks in your workflow.

 ## Links / Resources